Virginia football rolls to third straight win with shutout of Duke

 Running back Mataeo Durant (17 carries, 84 yards) presented the only consistent threat for Duke, which logged 325 yards of total offense, the majority of which came late in the game with the Cavaliers substituting liberally in their second shutout this season following a 43-0 win against FCS William & Mary in the opener.

 “It means the world,” Virginia linebacker Nick Jackson said of the shutout.
-“As a defense you never want anyone to cross the end zone.
+“As a defense, you never want anyone to cross the end zone.
 We’re at home, defending our turf, and right now, just to see that shutout, all the hard work throughout the week, it paid off.”